JLG-96/milestone-project-mildew-detection-in-cherry-leaves/README.md

   - The business problem and dataset were defined by the Code Institute Cherry Leaves project brief.
 - Some utility function logic was adapted from Code Institute learning materials.
 - All code has been reviewed and adapted where necessary to meet the specific goals of this project and ensure understanding and independent implementation.
+- All external code was either provided by Code Institute, openly accessible for educational use, or adapted with appropriate understanding and acknowledgement.
+- Help found

 ### Media

 - Images displayed throughout the app are sourced from the cherry leaf dataset provided on [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
 - Additional test images used during app testing (e.g. downloaded leaf and non-leaf images) were sourced from public web searches for educational purposes only and are not part of the final deployed app.

-## Acknowledgements (optional)
+## Acknowledgements

-- Thank the people who provided support throughout this project.
+- Thanks to the Code Institute Slack community and tutors for their support and guidance, particularly when troubleshooting deployment issues and `.slugignore` configuration.